Super Mario: Projectiles

-The flower power-ups let the player character shoot projectiles.
+Flower power-ups let the player character shoot projectiles.
 The Fire Flower, introduced in Super Mario Bros., transforms the character into a Fire variant who can throw bouncing fireballs at enemies.
-Galaxy is the first 3D Super Mario game to have the Fire Flower.
-In Land and Maker 2, the Superball is a bouncing ball obtained from a Super Flower, which the character can use to defeat enemies and collect coins.
-The Ice Flower transforms the character into an Ice variant who can shoot balls of ice as projectiles similar to those of the Fire Flower; they freeze enemies in blocks of ice that can used as platforms or thrown as projectiles, as seen in New Super Mario Bros.
+Galaxy is the first 3D Super Mario game to have the Fire Flower, although it is a limited-time item in the game and in Galaxy 2.
+In Land and Maker 2, the Superball is obtained from a Super Flower and allows the player to shoot a bouncing ball, which can be used to defeat enemies and collect coins.
+The Ice Flower transforms the character into an Ice variant who can shoot balls of ice as projectiles similar to those of the Fire Flower; they freeze enemies in blocks of ice that can be used as platforms or thrown as projectiles, as seen in New Super Mario Bros.
 Wii and New Super Mario Bros.
-U. In Galaxy, the Ice Flower turns Mario or Luigi into ice and lets him walk on lava or water for a limited time by freezing the surface.
+U. In its first series appearance in Galaxy, the Ice Flower turns Mario or Luigi into ice and lets him walk on lava or water for a limited time by freezing the surface.
 Lastly, New Super Mario Bros.
-2's Gold Flower lets Mario or Luigi turn bricks into coins and earn bonus coins for defeating enemies.
+2's Gold Flower lets Mario or Luigi turn brick blocks into coins and earn bonus coins for defeating enemies.

 Koopa Shells serve as a major projectile in the series, featuring since the original game.
 The character can throw them to defeat enemies, collect coins, and activate the functions of blocks.
 Power-ups are available for Yoshi to breathe fire in World, Yoshi's Island, and 64 DS, breathe freezing air and spit seeds in Yoshi's Island, spit out enemies in the World games, and spit juice in Sunshine.
 Other power-ups let the character throw bombs, boomerangs, and baseballs and shoot cannonballs.
 In Odyssey, Mario can possess characters, some of which can launch various projectiles.
 Flying shoot 'em up gameplay also appears in the series.
 Mario pilots the armed Sky Pop biplane and Marine Pop submarine in Land.
-The Koopa Clown Car, aircraft of Bowser and the Koopalings, can sometimes shoot fireballs in Maker.
+The Koopa Clown Car, personal transport vehicle of Bowser and the Koopalings, has a fireball-shooting variant in Maker.